- What towns do you deliver to?

 - What are common symptoms of Altitude Sickness?

-- How many people are affected by altitude sickness in the mountains of Colorado?
+- How many people are affected by altitude sickness in the western mountains of the U.S. and Colorado?

 - When should I use oxygen?